helloitsjoe/svelte-template/README.md

 ### With GitHub Pages

-This template comes with a CI script to run tests and deploy `main` and branch builds to GitHub pages.
-You can run it immediately after cloning the template
+This template comes with a CI script to setup GitHub Actions to run tests and deploy `main` and branch builds to GitHub Pages.
+You can run it immediately after cloning the template with:
-with:

 ```bash
 node scripts/setupDeploy.js